 Pouring salt water into cold water in the hope of keeping products cooler is a great misunderstanding.
 Instead, you should freeze salt water.
 It is worth noting that the lower freezing point of sea salt means it’ll be much colder than your regular ice.
 While it’ll melt quicker than your regular ice, the water will maintain sub-freezing temperatures for longer.

 With the aforementioned tips, you can actually ensure lower temperatures in your cooler for longer.
-If you wish to get the best results, then you might want to try applying multiple tricks discussed.
+If you wish to get the best results, then you might want to try applying multiple tricks discussed or visit chiller rentals.
 Try these out and implement a strategy that works best for you.